Direct detection of dark photon dark matter using radio telescopes: Response calculation for the dish antenna

-{\bf Flat metal plate:}-- First, we consider the situation of an infinitely large metal plate with thickness $h$, which interacts with an incoming dark photon field.
+First, we consider the situation of an infinitely large metal plate with thickness $h$, which interacts with an incoming dark photon field.
 From Eqs. \eqref{equ:current}, \eqref{equ:conservation} and Maxwell equations for $A$ and $A'$, we have:

 ignoring terms of order $O(\epsilon^2)$.
 From the Maxwell equations and Eq.~\eqref{equ:current} one can derive:

 Similar equation holds for $\bs{E'}$,